AkvenJan/DTX-Meta-Transfer/README.md

     E F 5 1
     6 1 7 1

-# Usage of DTX v1 Alpha Extraction
+# Usage of DTX v1 / DTX v1.5 Alpha Extraction
 > python.exe dtx1-alpha.py --input CALEB1.dtx --output CALEB1.raw

 You'll get your raw pixel data, but you can't work with it, because now you need to convert this data into actual image.
 I used portable ImageMagick (https://imagemagick.org/script/download.php) for this.
 You'll need to know the exact size of the image you'll convert, so I suggest you use 010 Editor template for this to look into DTX file or use DTX-Meta-Transfer script with read or table arguments.

 > convert.exe -size 256x256 -depth 4 gray:CALEB1.raw CALEB1.png

-# Notes on importing DTX v1 Alpha back to DEDIT (Level editor for LithTech 1.0)
+# Notes on importing DTX v1 / DTX v1.5 Alpha back to DEDIT (Level editor for LithTech 1.0 or LithTech 1.5)
 Alpha image is extracted as 4-bit image but for level editor to be able to use it its needs to be 8-bit paletted PCX with only 16 colors used upon importing.
 If you will create actual 4-bit image - DEDIT won't work with it.
 We'll use ImageMagick for this.
 I suggest we have 24-bit PNG as source.
 We'll convert it to 16 colors and use custom 16 colors grayscale palette.
 I put this 4bit.png into github for use, just don't forget to download it (it's just a 16x1 image with colors from 000000 to FFFFFF in a row).
 Example of this 4-bit palette